-- The employees must spend substantial time working for the company.
+- The employees must spend substantial time working for the company to qualify.
 This means at least 25 hours a week or 75% of working time.

 - Provided the options are exercised within ten years and at the market price when they were granted, employees do not pay income tax or NICs.

 - The value of the shares under option must be agreed with HMRC when the grant is made.

 Consider setting up a or Save as You Earn (SAYE) scheme